The 2020 recession began in the first quarter of the year when the economy contracted 5% as a result of the COVID-19 pandemic.

 Retail Sales Wipeout

-U.S. retail sales plummeted by 16.4% in April 2020.
+U.S. retail sales plummeted 16.4% in April 2020.
 Clothing stores were hit the hardest, as sales dropped 78.8% month over month.

-Stock Market Crash
+Stock Market Fluctuations

 Uncertainty over the pandemic’s impact caused the 2020 stock market crash.

 - On March 9, 2020, the Dow Jones Industrial Average (DJIA) fell 2,013.76 points.
-It was the worst point loss up to that date.
+It was the worst one-day point loss up to that date.

-- On March 12, the Dow set a record, falling 2,352.60 points.
+- On March 12, the Dow set another new record, falling 2,352.60 points.
 It was a 9.99% drop, almost a 10% correction in a single day.

-- On March 16, the Dow lost 2,997.10 points—a new point-loss record.
+- On March 16, the Dow set another new record, dropping 2,997.10 points.
 Its 12.93% drop that day was the third-worst in history.

 - On March 11, the Dow closed at 23,553.22.
-It was down 20.3% from the Feb.
-12 record level of 29,551.42.
+It was down 20.3% from the record level of 29,551.42 seen on February 12.
 That decline signaled the start of a bear market.
-It also ended the 11-year bull market that began in March 2009.
+It also ended the 11-year bull market that had begun in March 2009.

 Government Stimulus Efforts

-March 6, 2020: H.R.
-6074—Coronavirus Preparedness and Response Supplemental Appropriations Act.
-It provided $8.3 billion to federal agencies to respond to the pandemic.
-Of that, $6.2 billion went to the Department of Health and Human Services for vaccine research.
+The Coronavirus Preparedness and Response Supplemental Appropriations Act provided $8.3 billion to federal agencies to respond to the pandemic.
+Of that, more than $3 billion went to vaccine research and development.

-March 18, 2020: H.R.
-6201—Families First Coronavirus Response Act.
-It provided $3.5 billion in paid sick leave, insurance coverage of coronavirus testing, and unemployment benefits.
+The Families First Coronavirus Response Act provided $3.5 billion in paid sick leave, insurance coverage of coronavirus testing, and unemployment benefits.

-March 27, 2020: H.R.
-748—Coronavirus Aid, Relief, and Economic Security Act (CARES Act).
-The $2 trillion aid package includes:
+The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) was a $2 trillion aid package that included:

 - $293 billion in stimulus checks to eligible taxpayers